shopware5/devdocs/source/developers-guide/address-management-guide/index.md

 ### Custom data

-If you don't want to use attributes, e.g. for temporary data transfer or non persistent data, you can use the `additional` field.
+If you don't want to use attributes, e.g. for temporary data transfer or non-persistent data, you can use the `additional` field.
 The address model now contains a new property `additional` which is declared as an array, a key/value store to be exact.
 This array will be filled with these form fields, you've added earlier using the event (see Example #1 below).

 To correctly map the submitted data to your new fields, you have to follow the convention of using the additional array as field name like: